bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 the first programming languages (maybe even the first), which uses this mechanism for data structures analyzing.
 The functions on REFAL make the analysis of its parameter by choosing one of some samples that describe the parameter.
-Another way of analyzing datas is not anticipated in this language.
+Another way of analyzing data is not anticipated in this language.

 Firstly, REFAL-5λ dialect is an exact comprehending set of REFAL-5\[2] dialect, that means that any program worked on “classical” implementation \[3] (further